-Nissan cars generally last a long time, but after your 3-year / 36,000 mile factory warranty expires, you’re on the hook for all repairs as the car ages.
+Nissan cars generally last a long time, but after your 3-year/36,000-mile Nissan manufacturer warranty expires, you’re on the hook for all repairs as the car ages.

 Without coverage, you could end up driving a Nissan for as long as a decade without protection.

 Nissan offers Nissan Security Plus Protection Plans, which are warranties backed by the dealership.
 Factory warranties are often described as “bumper-to-bumper coverage.”
 This term may make you feel pretty safe, as if every item on your car is covered.
 If anything goes wrong in between the front and back bumpers, you’ll be protected, right?